Cal Poly Mustangs football: 2009–2019: Tim Walsh era

-2020–present: Baldwin to Wulff era
+2020–2025: Baldwin to Wulff era

 A new surface, FieldTurf Super Elite Vertex Prime, was installed to Alex G. Spanos Stadium at Cal Poly in 2022.
 With the addition, Cal Poly joined all 11 fellow Big Sky Conference football universities with modern turf field surfaces.

 Former FCS national championship-winning Eastern Washington head coach Beau Baldwin was announced as Cal Poly's new head coach on December 11, 2019.
 Baldwin, who coached Cooper Kupp at EWU, began to implement a "multiple" offensive scheme, and Cal Poly thereafter saw its passing yardage per game increase by 52.1 percent from 2019 to the shortened 2021 spring season, and then increase by another 18 percent in the fall of 2021.

 The program dealt with multiple starts, stoppages and restarts to practice schedules amid COVID-19, going a combined 2-12 during the next 24 months overall, beginning with the lack of a traditional spring calendar in 2020.
 Senior linebacker Matt Shotwell was named to the Associated Press All-American Third Team in December 2021.

 Two Cal Poly freshmen, edge Elijah Ponder and punt returner Giancarlo Woods, were selected to the Phil Steele Magazine Freshman All-America Team in January 2022.
 Then, in April 2022, Cal Poly held its first uninterrupted spring practice season in three years.

 In June 2022, a replacement of the then-Alex G. Spanos Stadium field was completed, as Cal Poly joined the rest of its peers in the Big Sky as having a turf surface.
 The conversion was assisted by Diversified Project Services International.